 Bearing in mind the seriousness of the consequences of malicious attacks on businesses, it is extremely important to ensure the protection of each segment of the infrastructure, while planning the protection of company resources with a comprehensive approach.
 In order to achieve this, one should bear in mind the few most common levels where additional protection is required and that is Layered Security – Best Protection for your Business:

 The first level of protection makes a secure firewall, set up at the entrance point of the internal network and data center.
 Its role is basic traffic filtering.
 Also, it’s a good idea to have an upgrade in the form of a new generation firewall (NGFW), which offers much greater functionality than traditional systems.
 It can be used to filter user traffic at the URL or application level, thus creating the ability to block applications that fall into the category of potentially malicious, such as, for example, Tor or Torrent.
 Many NGFW solutions also support advanced anti-malware protection, stopping the distribution of a malicious file at the network level.
 The traditional packet filtering method at the TCP or UDP ports level has been replaced by the DPI Inspection (Deep Packet Inspection).
 DPI method also checks the header of the package and its content, which can carry harmful information too.

 One of the most common methods that attackers can use to distribute malware is e-mail.
 Malware can be delivered in various forms, such as attachment, hyperlink, macro inside a document, and so on.
 By using various techniques, an attacker can make the e-mail itself legitimate, which is why a large number of end-users open the content of the mail.
 Some of the possible techniques are e-mail spoofing, domain shadowing, using homoglyph (similar characters with different values).
 E-mail can also be used as a means of collecting additional information from employees using the phishing method or for scanning potential spam victims with a “directory harvest” attack.
-The company needs to filter malicious mail before reaching end users and thus introduce an additional level of protection.
+The company needs to filter malicious mail before reaching end-users and thus introduce an additional level of protection.